Offsetting an audio amplifier

 One manufacturer took pains to match their input transistors (below) and enclose them, thus isolated from their surroundings but coupled thermally.

 Offsets were then applied to both inputs from separately regulated supply rails.
-Adjusting the input DC for 0V, the output was then set within ±5mV.
-The switchable DC path thus requires an additional adjustment.
+Adjusting the (inverting) input DC for 0V, the output was then set within ±5mV.
+The switchable (non-inverting) DC path thus requires an additional adjustment.
 In use, personal preference would leave the input capacitor switched in (-6dB/oct @ 4Hz), thus reducing the risk of unwanted cone excursions and damage from DC arising in the rest of the signal path.
 When budgets allow, super matched monolithic transistor pairs could be used.
-Note how gates of output devices are clamped by zeners as a precaution against oscillation.
 The RIAA stage for this amplifier can be found here.

 DC servos, although adding complexity to an input design, can offer advantages.
 A current feedback design sits a precision DC opamp on top of a high-speed one.